Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelWorldLoader/1_User_Manual.rst

 **Github Repository**

 Enter the link of the Github Repository where the models are located, which you want to download.
-Make sure the link ends with a slash.
-Also you can set here, which branch you want to download the models from.
+Make sure the link ends with a slash!
+You chose the branch from which you want to download the models.

 Default: